 TRC Excellence Awards Fund

 One of The Resource Center funds managed by the Chautauqua Region Community Foundation, this fund provides financial resources to assist with the recognition of the achievements of individuals with disabilities and the staff, community member, volunteers and businesses that support them.
-This includes, but is not limited to, the Disability Awareness Awards, Achievement Awards of Individuals with Disabilities, TRC Educator Award, TRC Employee of the Year and TRC Direct Support Professional of the Year.
+This includes, but is not limited to, the Ability Awareness Awards, Achievement Awards of Individuals with Disabilities, TRC Educator Award, TRC Employee of the Year and TRC Direct Support Professional of the Year.

 Mark Pacheco WOW (Working on Wonders) Fund